5 Practical Activities for Harvest Time

 - Host a Thanksgiving Party/Dinner for your entire ESL School.
 It can be held a couple of weeks before Thanksgiving so it doesn’t interfere with your volunteers’ holiday schedules.
 Click here for suggestions.

 - At a party or at break time, have the teachers perform a play about the first Thanksgiving.
-Click here for a downloadable PDF.
+Click here to download.
 This play is one way to teach your international students the story of Thanksgiving.
 It is designed to reach students at a beginner level of English.
 It will have more impact if it is done by teachers that the students already know.
 I encourage you to have at least minimal costumes.
 This could be done during break time on a regular school night or at a special party or dinner celebrating Thanksgiving.
 It was written by Julie Baugh, MNA ESL Trainer. of the play.

 - Individual volunteers or others from your congregation can invite ESL students and their families to their homes for Thanksgiving Dinner with their own families.

 5 Christmas Activities for the ESL Classroom

 Read a book together.
 Born on Christmas Morn is a great book to give to your ESL students at Christmas time.
 It’s a children’s book by Arch Books and can be purchased through Amazon or Concordia Publishing (about $2 a piece).
 The pictures are beautiful, and the wording is not too hard.
 But the best part is that it doesn’t end with the birth of Christ.
 It ends with his death and resurrection.

 Invite your students into your home.
 Eighty-five percent (85%) of your students have probably never been in an American home outside of their ethnic group when they first meet you.
 Christmas is a fabulous time to invite your students into your home.
 Your Christmas decorations will give you a reason to talk about the birth of Christ and why he came to Earth in the first place.